charlieargue/pan-code-samples/README.md

 - Introduced Postman as a critical tool for sharing collections between BE and FE during requirements-gathering phase

-- While refactoring multiple MFEs, wrote highly-testable code so that services, components, utility functions, and custom hooks could all be exercised rigorously
+- While refactoring multiple MFEs and building new features, wrote **clean, bug-free, and highly-testable code** so that services, components, utility functions, and custom hooks could all be exercised rigorously

 - Guided team on what to test and how to test (see [Testing Pyramid](https://github.com/charlieargue/multi-cart#-testing), eg. how Jest component tests should check for an even handler being called where-as E2E tests should test that a toast message appeared, etc.)